ComScore

 From homes and food to fashion and baby names, the French have a way of doing things that is undeniably cool.
 Even their holiday customs have a certain je ne sais quoi that we’re keen to emulate stateside.

 While there are plenty of similarities between American and French Christmas celebrations, there are a few standout differences.
-If you’re looking to add some cosmopolitan flair to your yearly festivities, you might consider trying the following French Christmas traditions on for size, like tucking into a chocolate yule log, sipping on vin chaud and wandering around a holiday market.
+If you’re looking to add some cosmopolitan flair to your yearly festivities, you might consider trying the following French Christmas traditions on for size, like tucking into a chocolate yule log, munching on Christmas snacks, sipping on vin chaud and wandering around a holiday market.
 It's a chance to immerse yourself in a culture that not only values delicious food and festive drinks, but also has unique customs and beliefs behind their celebrations.
 Who knows—perhaps it will even inspire you to choose an uncommon baby name with a touch of French flair!
 Sounds pretty dreamy to us.
 Joyeux Noël!

 9 Swedish Traditions We Just Might Be Copying This Year